 User access and control

-The maximum amount of time we cache content depends on a number of factors including the TTL (Time To Live) and Grace Period, how often an object gets accessed, and how busy other customers are.
-Setting TTL and Grace Period to a week, possibly even two weeks should be absolutely fine.
 For more information about controlling how long Fastly caches your resources, start with our Cache Control Tutorial.
 In general, we will honor any cache-control headers you send to us from your origin.

-- If you haven't set the
+- If you've set the

 Cache-Control: max-age, or

-Expiresheaders, the TTL is 120 seconds
+Expiresheaders, the TTL is whatever you specified in those headers

 - If you've specified the TTL in the web interface or custom VCL, the TTL is whatever you specified